Docter60/sgi-irix-net-boot-guide/README.md

 + +
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Finally, the server's configuration file will be edited to allow booting protocols, a subnet definition, and the clients' information:
+&nbsp;&nbsp;&nbsp;&nbsp;Finally, the server's configuration file will be edited to allow booting protocols, a subnet definition, and the clients' networking information:

 **/etc/dhcp/dhcpd.conf**
 ```